Event Date

 Virtual:

 A live stream via Zoom will be available.
+Registration requires a free Zoom account.

-Speaker Biographies
+Speaker Biographies:

 Chef Norma Listman Sanchez is a Mexico City-based artist, chef and restaurateur exploring the intersection of history, food, art and politics in her culinary craft.
 Her deep scholarship on Mexican gastronomy and its period traditions bring the reverence and perspective of an art historian into the practice of a working chef.